kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/izi/README.md

 * All necessary master data must exist.
 Master data definitions can be imported by XML.

 ---
-*With the kind support from  [Fraunhofer Institute for Cell Therapy and Immunology IZI](https://www.izi.fraunhofer.de/en.html).
+* With the kind support from  [Fraunhofer Institute for Cell Therapy and Immunology IZI](https://www.izi.fraunhofer.de/en.html).

 # Changelog

+# 2025-04-04
+* added date normalization to remove time zone from date strings

 # 2025-03-31
 * added solution for HDRP4 for syncing Findings with multiple SampleLaborMappings